Serbs

-The Serbs (Срби, [sr̩̂bi]) are the most numerous South Slavic ethnic group native to the Balkans in Southeastern Europe, who share a common Serbian ancestry, culture, history, and language.

-The majority of Serbs live in their nation state of Serbia, as well as in Bosnia and Herzegovina, Croatia, Montenegro, North Macedonia, and Kosovo.
-They also form significant minorities in Slovenia.
-There is a large Serb diaspora in Western Europe, and outside Europe and there are significant communities in North America and Australia.
+The Serbs (Срби, [sr̩̂bi]) are a South Slavic ethnic group native to Southeastern Europe who share a common Serbian ancestry, culture, history, and language.
+They primarily live in Serbia, Bosnia and Herzegovina, Montenegro, Croatia, and Kosovo, with smaller communities in neighboring North Macedonia, Hungary, and Romania.
+They also constitute a significant diaspora with several communities across Europe, the Americas and Oceania.

 The Serbs share many cultural traits with the rest of the peoples of Southeast Europe.
 They are predominantly Eastern Orthodox Christians by religion.
-The Serbian language (a standardized version of Serbo-Croatian) is official in Serbia, co-official in Kosovo and Bosnia and Herzegovina, and is spoken by the plurality in Montenegro.
+The Serbian language (a standardized version of Serbo-Croatian) is official in Serbia, co-official in Bosnia and Herzegovina and Kosovo, and is spoken by the plurality in Montenegro.

 Ethnology

 The identity of Serbs is rooted in Eastern Orthodoxy and traditions.
 In the 19th century, the Serbian national identity was manifested, with awareness of history and tradition, medieval heritage, cultural unity, despite living under different empires.
 Three elements, together with the legacy of the Nemanjić dynasty, were crucial in forging identity and preservation during foreign domination: the Serbian Orthodox Church, the Serbian language, and the Kosovo Myth.
 When the Principality of Serbia gained independence from the Ottoman Empire, Orthodoxy became crucial in defining the national identity, instead of language which was shared by other South Slavs (Croats and Bosniaks).
 The tradition of slava, the family saint feast day, is an important ethnic marker of Serb identity, and is usually regarded their most significant and most solemn feast day.

 The origin of the ethnonym is unclear.
-The most prominent theory considers it of Proto-Slavic origin. argued native Slavic provenance of the ethnonym, claiming that the theory advances a conclusion that the ethnonym has a meaning of a family kinship or alliance, which was also argued by a number of other scholars.
+The most prominent theory considers it of Proto-Slavic origin.
+Hanna Popowska-Taborska argued native Slavic provenance of the ethnonym, claiming that the theory advances a conclusion that the ethnonym has a meaning of a family kinship or alliance, which was also argued by a number of other scholars.

 Genetic origins

 According to a triple analysis – autosomal, mitochondrial and paternal — of available data from large-scale studies on Balto-Slavs and their proximal populations, the whole genome SNP data situates Serbs with Montenegrins in between two Balkan clusters.
-Y-DNA results show that haplogroups I2a and R1a together stand for the majority of the makeup, with more than 53 percent.
-The aforementioned Serbian Y-chromosomes belong to lineages believed to be pre-Neolithic.
-Such significant levels are possibly the result of Neolithic migrations encroaching on Paleolithic populations against the Adriatic Sea.
+Y-DNA results show that haplogroups I2a and R1a together stand for the majority of the makeup, with more than 50 percent.

 According to several recent studies Serbia's people are among the tallest in the world, with an average male height of 1.82 m.